skx/esp8266/d1-helsinki-tram-times/README.md

 Connect to this access-point with your mobile, or other device, and you can select which network it should auto-join in the future.

-(This behaviour is implemented by the excellent [WiFiManager](https://github.com/tzapu/WiFiManager) class.)
+> (This "connect or configure" behaviour is implemented by the excellent [WiFiManager](https://github.com/tzapu/WiFiManager) class.)

 The only addition configuration required is to set the tram-stop to view - by default it will show the departures of [Kytösuontie](https://hsl.trapeze.fi/omatpysakit/web?command=fullscreen2&stop=1160404).
 To change